kiwiFaL/kiwifal.github.io/_posts/2025-05-24-intended-function-in-do-178c.md

 - DO-178C is about software maintenance - nope!
 - DO-178C makes sure we exhaustively test the software - nope!
 - DO-178C is for software safety - nope!
+- DO-178C is for software reliability - nope!

 DO-178C is about intended function; assuring the binary performs its intended function (requirements) to an acceptable Level (DAL).